 In addition to GDPR, Art.
 78 sec.
 3 of the Slovak Act on Personal Data Protection provides, that the employer is entitled to provide or disclose personal data of the employee in the extent of title, name, surname, job title, position, personal or employee number, department, place of work, telephone number, fax number, work email address and the employer’s identification data, if it is necessary in connection with the performance of the data subject‘s working responsibilities.
 However, the provision or disclosure of personal data shall not violate the seriousness, dignity and safety of the data subject.

-Theoretically, GDPR considers direct marketing communication as a so-called legitimate interest of the controller, and hence generally would allow addressing the existing customers through the direct marketing.
-However, GDPR is not the only regulation that needs to be taken into account.
+GDPR considers direct marketing communication as the so-called legitimate interest, and thus would generally allow existing customers to be addressed through direct marketing.

-In the case of direct marketing addressed to natural persons, account must also be taken of the Electronic Communications Act (Sec.
-62 par.
-2 and 3), which requires direct consent of the recipient with direct marketing.
-Consent of the recipient is not required only if all of the following conditions are met: (i) it is the direct marketing both of entrpreneur‘s own and at the time similar goods and services, (ii) the contact information (e-mail address) has been obtained by the entrepreneur in connection with the sale of the goods or services; (iii) at the time when entrepreneur obtained the contact information – i.e. at the moment of concluding the purchase contract through the e-shop, the recipient had the opportunity to simply and free of charge refuse using of his or her contact information for direct marketing purposes.
+In 2011, the Act on Electronic Communications was adopted, which (in addition to the existing regulations) regulates the sending of direct marketing communications in electronic form.
+Like the previously mentioned legislation, this law requires the explicit consent of the recipient for direct marketing.
+However, it provides an exception (§ 62 par.
+2 and 3), according to which in the case of e-mail direct marketing intended for natural persons, the consent of the recipient is not required if all the following conditions are met: (i) it is an e-mail direct marketing of own and similar goods and services, (ii) contact information (e-mail address) obtained by the trader in connection with the sale of goods or services and (iii) at the time when the trader obtained contact details – ie when concluding a purchase contract via e-shop, the recipient had the option to simply and free of charge refuse to use the contact information for the purpose of direct marketing.